prashravoor/abda-inverted-index/README.md

 ## Cluster Configuration
 Create a user called "hadoopusr" or similar, on all nodes which are to be part of the cluster. **ALL HADOOP OPERATIONS ARE PERFORMED THROUGH THIS USER** <br>
-As the newly created hadoopusr, setup the node for pseudo-distributed mode as hown in the link from the (apache site)[https://hadoop.apache.org/docs/r2.9.2/hadoop-project-dist/hadoop-common/SingleCluster.html].
+As the newly created hadoopusr, setup the node for pseudo-distributed mode as hown in the link from the apache [site](https://hadoop.apache.org/docs/r2.9.2/hadoop-project-dist/hadoop-common/SingleCluster.html).
 Repeat for all nodes which will form the cluster <br>
 Once the setup is complete, identify one of the nodes to be a master.
 The remaining nodes are slaves <br>
 Add the master's public key to all the slave nodes through the following commands: <br>
 On Master: